ygorcosta/wedeploy.com/ui/src/pages/tutorials/docker/add-config-files.md

 #### Add Config Files

-Every service folder must have a `wedeploy.json` file that configures it, so let's add two files inside the sample project we just downloaded.
+Every service folder must have a `wedeploy.json` file that configures it, so let's add two files inside the sample project you just downloaded.

 ##### MySQL